ajayjakkampudi/Redesigning-Poor-Code/README.md

     * `check.py`: This module contains the Check Module which utilized in checkin and checkout data
     * `menu.py`: This module prints the choices needed to manage the library as given in the above yaml file.
     * `input.py`: This modules have the methods which takes the inputs from user
+    * `storage.py`: This module contains the methods that are realted for CSV modifications

 2. The overall code is thoroughly commented and documented to ensure clarity and ease of understanding.
 Each module, class, and method includes detailed comments explaining their purpose, functionality, and any important considerations.